johnmmcgee/ublue-custom/README.md

 ## Applications

 - Unlike the [ublue base image](https://github.com/ublue-os/base), flatpak applications are installed system wide, but are they are still not on the base image, as they install to /var.
-- Also unlike the [ublue base image](https://github.com/ublue-os/base), the yafti "first run script" only executes for the default user which first logs into the system.
-We still use that process to customize flatpak refs and install default apps, but it only needs to run once as we install those apps to system.
-- Several applications are available for (optional) install via yafti: [list of applications](https://github.com/bsherman/ublue-custom/blob/main/etc/yafti.yml#L24C5-L101)
-- Lightly-tested scripts for easily enabling/disabling LUKS auto-unlock using TPM2.
-  - `luks-enable-tpm2-autounlock` - backup `/etc/crypttab` and `systemd-cryptenroll`s TPM2 for unlock; requires existing LUKS2 password
-  - `luks-disable-tpm2-autounlock` - restores the backup of `/etc/crypttab` and safely `systemd-cryptenroll` wipes TPM2 unlock slot

 ## Further Customization